gusaiani/react-rails-tutorial/README.md

 # React and Rails Tutorial

-React.js basic tutorial, ported to Rails via the react-rails dem.
+React.js basic tutorial, ported to Rails via the react-rails gem.

 From https://hackhands.com/react-rails-tutorial/

-## Dependencies

-* Bundler
-* Ruby 2.2.1
-* PostgreSQL 9.3.3

 ## Install and run